trans-travel/trans-travel/us/tn.md

-Blount County may be particularly risky, as of August 31, 2023, as the local prosecutor in the county has shown [willingness to enforce the drag ban](https://www.lawdork.com/p/tennessee-prosecutor-threatens-pride) against a pride event despite the law being ruled unconstitutional.
+Blount County may be particularly risky, as of August 31, 2023, as the local prosecutor in the county has shown [willingness to enforce the drag ban](https://www.lawdork.com/p/tennessee-prosecutor-threatens-pride) against a pride event despite the law being ruled unconstitutional at the time (the law is again in-force as of July 18, 2024).

 Because of the rhetoric around trans people in the political and media space, trans people should use caution, particularly in bathrooms,